coreinfrastructure/best-practices-badge/criteria.md

   valid reasons may exist to not do so in particular circumstances.
   The full implications must be considered, understood, and carefully weighed before choosing a different course.
-- The term RECOMMENDED is used instead of SHOULD when the criterion must be considered, but valid reasons to not do so are even more common than for SHOULD.
+- The term SUGGESTED is used instead of SHOULD when the criterion must be considered, but valid reasons to not do so are even more common than for SHOULD.
-- Often a criterion is stated as something that SHOULD be done, or is RECOMMENDED, because it may be difficult to implement or the costs to do so may be high.
+- Often a criterion is stated as something that SHOULD be done, or is SUGGESTED, because it may be difficult to implement or the costs to do so may be high.
 - The term MAY provides one way something can be done, e.g., to make it clear that the described implementation is acceptable.
-- To obtain a badge, all MUST and MUST NOT criteria must be met, and all SHOULD and RECOMMENDED criteria must be met OR the rationale for not implementing the criterion must be documented.
+- To obtain a badge, all MUST and MUST NOT criteria must be met, and all SHOULD and SUGGESTED criteria must be met OR the rationale for not implementing the criterion must be documented.

 We're experimenting with when justifications are required;